Keith Graham, MD, D-ABSM

 How effective are the vaccines?

 “The Moderna and Pfizer vaccines are around 95 percent effective at preventing infection.
-They all prevent severe disease, and are also effective, to some extent, against the newer, increasingly dangerous Delta variant.”
+They all prevent severe disease.”

 As a medical professional, can you dispel rumors about the vaccines?

 “The vaccine does not track you in any way.
 It does not have a chip in it or change your DNA.
 Two of the vaccines work through messenger RNA and the other vaccine deals with a part of the protein carried inside the virus – these do not affect DNA at all.”

 “At some point, we will reach a high enough immunity in the population, but we are far from that.
 Plus, we still do not know what percentage of the population has to be vaccinated in order to reach herd immunity.
 Is it 50 percent of our population?
 70 percent?
 Because of this, everyone above the age of 12 should get vaccinated.”